Skip to content

 Discover the estate at Ightham Mote, lying within the Kent Downs Area of Outstanding Natural Beauty.
 The estate is an ancient landscape, with the farmland carved from the wood that once covered much of the Kentish Weald.
 Surrounding the house and garden, farmland occupies over two-thirds of the estate, with woodland making up around a third.

-Spring on the Ightham Mote Estate
+Summer on the Estate at Ightham Mote

 Birds